symbol/garush/README.md

 - http://localhost:3000/art
 - http://localhost:3000/file

-The bullmq job would be populating the database and s3 bucket from the symbol and garush networks.
+The `bullmq` job will be populating the database and s3 bucket from the Symbol and Garush networks.

 ## Services: